chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 u = \sum_{j=1}^d v_j u_j x_j ,
 $$

 where the weights $(u_j, v_j)$ are trainable.
 This model, of course, is merely a re-parameterization of a single neuron and can only express linear functions.
 However, the weights interact multiplicatively, and therefore the output is a *nonlinear function of the weights*.
-This re-parameterization makes a world of difference in the context of gradient dynamics, and leads to a *very* different form of algorithmic bias.
+This re-parameterization makes a world of difference in the context of gradient dynamics, and leads to a *very* different form of algorithmic bias, as we will show below.

 ### Diagonal linear models
 {:.label}

-For simplicity, let's just assume that $u_i = v_i$ for $i \in [d]$.
+For simplicity, let's just assume that the *weights are tied* across layers, i.e., $u_i = v_i$ for $i \in [d]$.
 (I don't believe that this assumption is important; similar conclusions should hold even if no weight tying occurs.)

 Then, the prediction for any data point $x \in \R^d$ becomes